Randy Barlow: 1976–1983: Recording career

 In 1974, Barlow released a single on the Capitol label, "Throw Away the Pages", which made it into the Top 100 for country, followed by three more Top 100 songs in 1976.
-Barlow's big break came later in 1976, with a move to Nashville and the opportunity to record his second single, the Burt Bacharach/Hal David tune "24 Hours from Tulsa", which charted in the top 20 in 1977.
+Barlow's big break came later in 1976, with a move to Nashville and the opportunity to record his second single, the Burt Bacharach/Hal David tune "Twenty Four Hours from Tulsa", which charted in the top 20 in 1977.
 This was followed by four top 10 country singles from 1977 to 1979: "Slow and Easy", "No Sleep Tonight", "Fall in Love with Me Tonight", and "Sweet Melinda", with Barlow garnering songwriting credits on the last 3 songs.
 The year 1979 brought a nomination for Best New Male Artist from the Academy of Country Music, and a television appearance on "Hee Haw" alongside Gene Autry and the Statler Brothers, during which Barlow sang "Sweet Melinda".
-Barlow toured nationally while releasing eight more singles and four albums in the period from 1976–1983, on the Republic label and later the Paid label.
+Barlow toured nationally while releasing eight more singles and four albums in the period from 1976 to 1983, on the Republic label and later the Paid label.
 In 1981 his single, "Willow Run" reached #46 in the country music top 100.